Dolan-M/Tkinter-Paint-Tool/README.md

 Colour and Shape must be chosen to avoid an exception.

-Ability to modify canvas colour by changing passed-in argument value.
+Ability to modify canvas colour by changing class instance argument.